Rad-wane/FreeCodeCamp-certification-projects/Arithmetic Arranger/README.md

-### Assignment
+### Arithmetic Arranger

+Dev. by : **Radwane Ait Ouhani**
+Context : **'Scientific Computing with python'** certification project on **FreeCodeCamp**.

-Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
+The idea : Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes:
 ```
   235
 +  52
 -----
 ```

-Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
-The function should optionally take a second argument.
-When the second argument is set to `True`, the answers should be displayed.
+I will create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
+The function can optionally take a second argument.
+When the second argument is set to `True`, the answers is displayed.

-### For example
+### Example

 Function Call:
 ```py